 Unanswered questions after lacklustre PCT presentation

-Wendy Lockwood opened a gap between herself and her audience at last month's BRA AGM (above) the moment she opened her mouth.
+Wendy Lockwood opened a gap between herself and her audience at last night's Bookham Residents' Association AGM the moment she opened her mouth.
 Lockwood works for the Surrey Primary Care Trust (PCT) which, since last autumn, has been running NHS provision for Bookham and elsewhere.

 The first crack opened when the audience learnt her title – 'associate director for public engagement'.
 Most people whose job involves manipulating public opinion are happy to say they're a public relations director.
 In today's NHS, it appears, such honesty isn't an option.

 But then Lockwood spent much of the rest of the presentation translating herself into English.
 Some of it was merely well-sounding piffle without any roots in reality – 'the future hospital', or 'programme for change', 'expert patient programme.'
 Parts of one of her slides could have been in Albanian: 'GPOOH', 'WIC', 'UCC', 'HOSC', 'PPIF' and 'LVOS'.
 But when she got round to the 'virtual ward' some of it began to sound faintly scary.